nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_avg_duration_1_line_queueDuration.md

 *Call Duration* for selected queues within configured working hours.

-The line graph shows the *Call Duration*, ie the duration of the conversation between agent and caller, in selected queues during working hours set divided as selected in the filter.
+The line graph shows the *Call Duration*, which is the conversation time conversation between agent and caller.

 If no queues have been selected, the graph will show no data.